meandemo/ng2-demo/README.md

 Using the power of angular2, we demonstrate an SVG based slider which can be easily customized to fit your needs.

+## RGB Color selector using SVG Slider

+An extension of the SVG Slider with 3 runners on the rail is the basis for this interesting RGB color selector.
+In addition, we have a good example of form control with ngControl.

 ## Misc Info

 Tested ok on Chrome 47.0.2526.80 m & win7

+## Beware

+If you are using cygwin, you will have to open a powershell terminal for all the above steps.
+I ran into trouble with nodemon when launching from patty.